anirban1809/ember/README.md

  - Entity Component System
  - Loading multiple static meshes
  - Multiple Scene lighting
+ - Transformation for Static Meshes(Position, Rotation, Scale)

 ### In Development
 The following features are currently under development

  - Material systems
- - Loading Static Meshes dynamically
+ - Loading/Updating Static Meshes at Runtime.

 ### Building and running Ember
 Build dependencies are only available for mac os as I am using a mac to develop this.
 Support for Visual Studio solutions and Windows builds will be added soon.